dentolos19/fakerspotter/FakerSpotter/wwwroot/data/intro.md

 <details>

-<summary>During thr cyberwellness week, you might have learnt many ways to protect yourself, but how about fake news?
+<summary>During the cyberwellness week, you might have learnt many ways to protect yourself, but how about fake news?
 Learn ways to protect yourself by playing this game!</summary>

 <br/>